Chapter 5. COM Servers

 simplest method to obtain your own class object from within the

-server is to ask the SCM for it by calling CoGetClassObject
+server is to ask the SCM for it by calling CoGetClassObject.

 The _ClassFactoryCreatorClass and _CreatorClass Typedefs